The Medical Device Single Audit Program, or MDSAP, is a program that allows medical device

 - Risk-based approach

 To comply with the MDSAP requirements, Medical Device manufactures must bring a risk-based approach to manage and control risk.
-Effective Risk management planning and ongoing review of the effectiveness of risk management activities to ensure that policies, procedures and practices are established for analysing, evaluating and controlling risk.
+Effective Risk management planning and ongoing review of the effectiveness of risk management activities to ensure that policies, procedures and practices are established for analyzing, evaluating and controlling risk.

 As manufacturing and supply chains continue to become more and more complex, adopting a risk-based approach gives you the framework to understand your production and supply chain risk, understand how that risk affects your product, and how it impacts your customers.